This website is best viewed using the vertical display on your mobile device.

 ORENCIA SC injection is a shot that is given just under your skin.
 It is available as a prefilled syringe or ClickJect™ Autoinjector.

-If your rheumatologist decides that your injections can be given at home, you or your caregiver will receive training on how to prepare and inject ORENCIA.
-Do not try to inject ORENCIA until you have been shown the right way by your rheumatologist or healthcare provider.
+If your healthcare provider decides that your injections can be given at home, you or your caregiver will receive training on how to prepare and inject ORENCIA.
+Do not try to inject ORENCIA until you have been shown the right way by your healthcare provider.

 ORENCIA can cause serious side effects, including serious infections, allergic reactions, hepatitis B infection in carriers of the virus, interactions with vaccines, respiratory problems with COPD, and cancer.
 Side effects of ORENCIA, which are considered common, include: headache, upper respiratory tract infection, sore throat and nausea.
 Other side effects in children and adolescents may include diarrhea, cough, fever, and abdominal pain.
 This is not a complete list of all side effects with ORENCIA.
 Tell your healthcare provider if you have any side effects while taking ORENCIA.